![]() |

 the required materials:

-Portfolios - list of games, interviews of adults,
+Portfolios - list of games,

-graphs, worksheets, oral and
+interviews of adults, graphs, worksheets, oral and written reports,

-of students' portfolios.
-Plan for students to arrange displays of their portfolios.
-Print and duplicate
+assess the quality of students' portfolios.
+Plan for students to arrange

-the Rubric for Portfolio Exhibits
+displays of their portfolios.
+Print and duplicate the Rubric for Portfolio Exhibits and

-and distribute to students before beginning the lesson.
+distribute to students before beginning the lesson.
 Instruct students to

 refer to the Performance Indicators while planning their exhibits.
-Print the Rubric for Research Papers

-and assign students to work in pairs to assess first each others research paper,
+students to work in pairs to assess first each others research paper,

 then their own.
 4th Grade